 Water heaters don’t last indefinitely.
 Even one that’s regularly tuned up will only run around 8–12 years, generally.
 If yours is 10 years old, or older, it’s important to be knowledgeable about the hints that it’s dying.
 Otherwise, you might not be able to use hot water for a couple days while you wait to replace it.

 Here are six common clues that your water heater is going bad.

 1. Your Water Heater is More Than 10 Years Old

 Just because your water heater is dated doesn’t necessarily mean it’s going bad, but it does mean you’ll probably have to install a new one soon.
 Over time, sediment collects up in your hot water heater, making it more complicated for it to add warmth to water.
 Eventually, the sediment will erode the tank and cause the heating pieces to stop working.
-Corrosion can also cause water leaks, which could damage your Mount Hope residence.
+Corrosion can also cause water leaks, which could damage your Beckley and Mount Hope residence.

 By replacing your water heater, you’ll receive the most energy-efficient features.
 If you install an ENERGY STAR® water heater, you may get additional rebates and discounts.
 But the savings don’t stop there, since an ENERGY STAR style could save you up to $3,500 on water heating over its lifetime.

 Going from a standard tank water heater to a tankless water heater can save you an even greater amount.
 For houses that consume less than 41 gallons of water per day, a tankless water heater is typically 24–34% more efficient than a tank water heater, according to the U.S. Department of Energy.
 What’s even better is that tankless water heaters frequently work for around 20 years, which is about double the lifetime of a tank water heater.